sigalor/whatsapp-web-reveng/README.md

   - `websocket-client` and `git+https://github.com/dpallot/simple-websocket-server.git` for acting as WebSocket server and client.
   - `curve25519-donna` and `pycrypto` for the encryption stuff.
   - `pyqrcode` for QR code generation.
+  - `protobuf` for reading and writing the binary conversation format.
 - Note: On Windows `curve25519-donna` requires [Microsoft Visual C++ 9.0](http://aka.ms/vcpython27) and you need to copy [`stdint.h`](windows) into `C:\Users\YOUR USERNAME\AppData\Local\Programs\Common\Microsoft\Visual C++ for Python\9.0\VC\include`.

 Before starting the application for the first time, run `npm install` to install all Node and `pip install -r requirements.txt` for all Python dependencies.